panel-attack/panel-attack/readme_characters.md

 SFX are very important because they allow you to roughly tell what your opponent is doing just by listening.
 Aside from the obvious chain and combo SFX there are two more SFX that can contribute strongly and in a more subtle way:
 garbage_land and garbage_match are sounds that can let you know when your opponent is letting garbage drop and when they start clearing.
-While garbage_land and garbage_match are not quite as important, Panel Attack does currently not provide default sounds for these, making their absence quite noticeable compared to characters that have them.
+While garbage_land and garbage_match are not quite as important, Panel Attack does currently not provide default sounds for these, making their absence quite noticeable.

 As a recommendation (for what is currently possible, may change with future updates):
 It should be somewhat possible to tell combo and chain SFX apart so you know what is coming.